Conveyancing

 Are you a first-time homebuyer or simply in need of a refresher on the conveyancing process?

-In this comprehensive guide, we'll help you wrap your head around the legalities involved in buying a home.
-We'll demystify what conveyancing is, breaking down everything from the role of solicitors and licensed conveyancers to searches and completion.
+We'll help you wrap your head around the legalities involved in buying a home.
+We'll break down everything from the role of solicitors and licensed conveyancers to searches and completion.

 What is conveyancing?